OpenSwitchNOS/openswitch-ops-ntpd/tests/ntp_client_test.md

 ## Test addition of NTP server (with valid "key-id" option)
 ### Objective
-Verify addition of NTP server with the server IP/FQDN and the "key-id" option succeeds
+Verify addition of NTP server with the server IP/FQDN and "key-id" option succeeds for a previously configured authentication key
 ### Requirements
  - Virtual Mininet Test Setup
 ### Setup